How to Get from Marco Polo Airport to Venice

 Disadvantages

-Prices subject to change depending on tides or booking agents.
+Prices may vary depending on wave conditions or booking agent.

-Taxis can be booked in advance online or arranged upon arrival at the airport's official taxi desk.
-Most upscale hotels will also organize a water taxi for their guests.
-Sharing a boat with other travelers helps minimize the expense.
+Taxis can be booked online in advance or arranged on arrival at the airport’s official taxi desk.
+Most upscale hotels also arrange water taxis for their guests.
+Sharing a boat with other travellers helps reduce the cost.

 Best Venice Passes